Welcome to the breathtaking world of Costa Rica’s underwater wonders!

 What certification do I need to dive in Cocos Island?

-We recommend the PADI Advanced Open Water certification as a minimum, to be able to dive in Coco Island.
-This is because depths range from 18 to 30 meters and conditions can be unpredictable, including strong currents.
+We recommend the PADI Advanced Open Water certification as a minimum, to be able to dive in Coco Island, since the depths range goes from 18 to 30 meters and conditions can be unpredictable, including strong currents.

 Best places for diving on the Caribbean Coast.